Academic Notice and Pause

 Ultimately, getting students back in Good Standing is a shared responsibility.
 Shasta College provides guidance and resources for support, and the student assesses their situation, utilizes whatever resources best fit their experiences, and works on their personal and academic habits or goals as needed.

-Students who do not regain Good Standing after three consecutive semesters may be subject to Academic Pause.
+Students who do not regain Good Standing after three consecutive semesters will be subject to Academic Pause.

 *Academic Notice was previously known as “Academic Probation.”